All our UV torches have a filter. Why?

 SO IN MOST KITS WE GIVE YOU A SPARE FILTER

-Caring for your spare filter
+Caring for your spare UV torch filter

 UV Band Pass Filters are not made from ordinary glass.
 They are chemically different, and need special care.
 Your spare filter needs to be kept in a cool, dark, dry place away from direct sunlight until you need to use it.
-Likewise, you should not allow your torch to be in direct sunlight for extended periods.
+Likewise, you should not allow your UV torch to be in direct sunlight for extended periods.
 Doing so will hasten solarisation.

-Keep your filter clean.
+Keep your torch filter clean.
 Use the provided cloth or other soft cloth often.
-Filters, especially the SW/MW ones can develop a sort of scunge if you don’t keep them clean, and that can reduce the amount of UV coming out.
+Filters, especially the SW/MW ones can develop a sort of scunge if you don’t keep them clean, and that can reduce the amount of UV light coming out.
 This is more of a problem in humid places such as along the coast.
 If you get the scunge and ordinary cleaning doesn’t help, dilute phosphoric acid will do the trick.

 How to change the filter

-The “ring” that holds the filter in place can be unscrewed.
+The “ring” that holds the torch filter in place can be unscrewed.
 Remove it, install the new filter, and screw the assembly back on.
 Be careful to get the threads aligned properly.
 If the assembly doesn’t want to screw on, don’t try to force it.
 Keep trying until the threads align properly and screwing is easy and smooth.
 Tighten, but not too tight.

 GO BACK or